Scientific Name

 How to Grow and Care

-Tavaresias are mainly grown by plant collectors, lovers of succulents, and enthusiasts who enjoy growing unorthodox-looking plants.
+Tavaresias are mainly grown by plant collectors, succulent enthusiasts, and those who enjoy cultivating unorthodox-looking plants.
 They come from summer rainfall areas, are intolerant of excess water, humidity, and low winter temperatures, and are easily destroyed by molds.
 Flower buds drop off easily due to the slightest touch or unfavorable conditions.
 Tavaresias prefer light shade rather than full sun, although stems may not color up under shady conditions.
-They grow well in light gritty soil with very liberal drainage.
+They grow well in light, gritty soil with very liberal drainage.

-Plants are usually increased by cuttings, which, as are very succulent, they should be allowed to dry a week after being taken off, when they may once be put singly into pots.
+Plants are usually increased by cuttings, which, as they are very succulent, should be allowed to dry for a week after being taken off, when they may once be put singly into pots.
 Grafting the Tavaresia on Stapelias is often useful and can be recommended.

 See more at How to Grow and Care for Tavaresia.